bisht-richa/movie-list/README.md

   ```
     npm install
   ```
-4. To add API Key in client, duplicate the file `.env.template` into a new file called `.env` and add your API key to `API_KEY` variable.
+4. `cd ..` Go back to the base folder and add API Key in client, duplicate the file `.env.template` into a new file called `.env` and add your API key to `API_KEY` variable.
-5. `cd ..` Go back to the base folder and run `npm run dev`
-6. It will start both node server and client.
+5. Run `npm run dev`.
+It will start both node server and client.
-7. Open `localhost:3000`
+6. Open `localhost:3000`

 ### Main page: